 The Alice books mingle human and animal characters with nursery rhyme figures and game pieces come to life.
 Alice, of course, is an ordinary little girl from Victorian England.
 At first, her encounters with the other characters in Wonderland are with animals – the nervous White Rabbit, the sluggish Caterpillar, the grinning Cheshire Cat, the Mad March Hare, and the sleepy Dormouse.
-These personified animals, each of which seems to derive its main characteristics from our stereotypes about the animal, are then mixed with seemingly human characters like the Hatter and the Duchess.
+These personified animals, each of which seems to derive its principal characteristics from our stereotypes about the animal, are then mixed with seemingly human characters like the Hatter and the Duchess.
 These “human” characters are even more caricatured and strange than their animal peers.

 The following is a list of prominent characters in Alice’s Adventures in Wonderland.

 - The White Rabbit

 - The Cheshire Cat

 - The Gryphon